codekeyz/dart-blog/README.md

 $ melos build:backend
 ```

+#### Backend Workflow

-Also this project relies heavily on `build_runner` for code-generation.
-Most of the components require you to re-run this command.
-Things like adding a new `Middleware`, `Controller`, `Controller Method` require
+We rely heavily on code-generation.
+Things like adding a new `Middleware`, `Controller`, `Controller Method` require you to re-run the command below.
-you to re-run this command.
-If something's not working, just re-run this.

 ```shell
 $ dart pub run build_runner build --delete-conflicting-outputs
 ```

+If something's not working, just remember to re-run the command.

 ### Database Migration